srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 I have seen many situations having a mixed fleet, where Windows 10 and Windows 11 devices are in the same environment.
 To avoid non-compliant Windows 10 devices after updating build numbers, you should have two policies per OS version (10 and 11).
 In total makes that four policies.
 Then it all comes down to good targeting.
 In basic, the four policies are targeted to the same group where the filter differs.

+{{< notice "info" >}}
-> You should have two specific filters, for Windows 10 and Windows 11.
+You should have two specific filters, for Windows 10 and Windows 11.
 Make sure that a filter only have the build numbers in it for that particular OS.
-> So, don't mix the build numbers in one policy.
+So, don't mix the build numbers in one policy.
+{{< /notice >}}

 Example filter rules for Windows 10 and Windows 11: